Pompeii Campania, Italy Travel Guide

 Research train, bus, and ferry routes for efficient regional travel.

-A local guide can truly enhance trips to the more complex historical sites.
+A local a tour guide can truly enhance trips to the more complex historical sites.